2025 Kansas First-Time Homebuyer Programs and Loans

 USDA | Have low to moderate incomes and want a home in a rural area |

-Home price trends in Kansas’s major areas
+Home price trends in Kansas’ major areas

 Is there a first-time homebuyer tax credit in Kansas?

-While there is no federal tax credit for first-time buyers, Kansas does, however, offer a tax break to residents making a first-home purchase.
-The Kansas First-Time Home Buyer Savings Account allows single filers to deduct as much as $3,000 per year from their taxable state income.
-Joint filers can deduct as much as $6,000.Furthermore, there are other tax credits and deductions associated with homeownership.
+While there is no federal tax credit for first-time buyers, Kansas does offer a tax break to residents making a first-home purchase.
+Contributions to the Kansas First-Time Home Buyer Savings Account enable single filers to deduct as much as $3,000 per year from their taxable state income.
+Joint filers may be able to deduct as much as $6,000.
+There are also other tax credits and deductions associated with homeownership.

 What are the current mortgage rate trends in Kansas?